TRUEPIC/remark-automatic-glossary-markup/README.md

 })
 ```

-When the links are added to your markdown, the term will be URL encoded and appended to `#glossary-`.
-So if you had a
+NOTE: When the links are added to your markdown, the term will be URL encoded and appended to `#glossary-`.
+So if you
-term like `Big Fish` the link that would be created would be `#glossary-Big%20Fish`.
+had a term like `Big Fish` the link that would be created would be `#glossary-Big%20Fish`.
+You should trim the
+`#glossary-` off the front of the link and use `decodeURIComponent()` on the remaining part of the link to get at the
+original term.

 ## Development